 Though such a simple action, it felt good to help keep the beach just as pristine as we’d found it.

 Pitgo Island, Caramoan

 Our second island of the trip was to big Catanhawan (ca-tan-how-wan) Island.
 Much larger in size than the first, we saw even more sustainable tourism in action.

-For lunch, the resort had arranged a picnic, which they set up in the shade of the coconut trees.
+For lunch, the resort had arranged a picnic.
+It came complete with Filipino desserts, which they set up in the shade of the coconut trees.

 Jomar and his friends set the table using a large banana leaf as a cover.
 The same plants also provided our ‘plates’ for the meal, and we used our hands as cutlery.